ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 128 BPM, 4:02 | 6.05★\
 *description written by [Horiiizon](https://osu.ppy.sh/users/8071438)*

 [Camellia - JDM (Jungle Dance Music)](https://osu.ppy.sh/beatmapsets/911589#taiko/1902900) mapped by [Nishizumi](https://osu.ppy.sh/users/2496768) is a technical map from 2019.
-On the surface, JDM may not seem too difficult to some in reading due to the map being 6★, 128 BPM and 6 years old, however those that recognise JDM will recognise it for its usage in Taiko World Cup 2019 Finals Week 2 as a **Double Time** map!
+On the surface, JDM may not seem too difficult to some in reading due to the map being 6★, 128 BPM and 6 years old, but those who recognise JDM will recognise it for its usage in [osu!taiko World Cup 2019 Finals week 2](/wiki/Tournaments/TWC/2019#finals-week-2) as a **Double Time** map!

-Nomodding this map is a low BPM tech challenge due to the variety of 1/4, 1/8 and especially 1/6 snapping, with 1/6 showing up as conventional 4 note patterns, doublets and entire streams at points, most notably at the end of the map where 1/8 is also mixed in!
+No-modding this map is a low-BPM tech challenge due to the variety of 1/4, 1/8 and especially 1/6 snapping, with 1/6 showing up as conventional 4-note patterns, doublets and entire streams at points, most notably at the end of the map where 1/8 is also mixed in!
 Playing this as how it was in TWC is no joke, with the 1/6 being 288 BPM and the 1/8 bursts being 384 BPM.
-This turns a low BPM tech map into a battle of keeping up with the speed and constant rhythmic changes!
+This turns a low-BPM tech map into a battle of keeping up with the speed and constant rhythmic changes!

 Regardless of if you feel like playing the map as it was made or rivaling the scores from TWC 2019, Enjoy! ┗(＾0＾)┓┗(＾0＾)┓┗(＾0＾)┓